josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🩸_operation_shande.md

 ---

 ## 🏮 Footer
-*Operation Shande — the bureaucratic shame engine* is a living node of the Polaris Protocol.
+*🩸 Operation Shande — the bureaucratic shame engine* is a living node of the Polaris Protocol.
 It studies the feedback loop where institutions convert embarrassment into governance,
 and where citizens learn to metabolise that shame back into witness.